Laguna Beach Term Limits

 82% of Orange County cities have term limits for their council members

-This is a three step process:
+This is a simple process:

-2. In June 2026, registered voters cast their ballots either for or against term limits.
+1. In the November 3, 2026 election, registered Laguna Beach voters will cast their ballots either for or against term limits.

 Official Summary of Term Limit Inative from Laguna Beach City Clerk